 Nathan's Story

 Nathan joined Watsi on January 31st, 2021.
-Two years ago, Nathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nathan's most recent donation supported Ann, a hardworking woman from Kenya, to fund fracture repair surgery for a broken wrist.
+Three years ago, Nathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nathan's most recent donation supported Christopher, a 12-year-old boy from Haiti, to fund heart surgery.

 Impact